nablarch/nablarch-document/en/development_tools/java_static_analysis/index.rst

 Check if unauthorized APIs are being used
 -------------------------------------------------

-We prepared two tools for this check: the IntelliJ IDEA plugin and the SpotBugs plugin which does not depend on IntelliJ IDEA.
+We provide two tools for this check: the IntelliJ IDEA plugin and the SpotBugs plugin which does not depend on IntelliJ IDEA.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 use nablarch-intellij-plugin